Deepaganeshkumar/Deepa_portfolio/README.md

 # Deepa_portfolio
-#Project 1 :
+# Project 1 :Deep learning based approaches for detecting covid
 This is a project I did for my Master’s research paper
-•	This repository represents "Deep learning based approaches for detecting covid"
+* This repository represents "Deep learning based approaches for detecting covid"
-•	With the help of this project we can detect whether the person is affected by covid or not Description
+*	With the help of this project we can detect whether the person is affected by covid or not Description
-•	In this project I have used Convolution Neural Network for detecting covid
+* In this project I have used Convolution Neural Network for detecting covid
-•	The model uses Deep learning Techniques
+* The model uses Deep learning Techniques